Daniel Goldhaber: Career

-Goldhaber attended Harvard University where he completed the Visual and Environmental Studies film program.
-While still an undergraduate, he wrote, produced, and directed the 2013 short film Bad Kid, which was selected as a short film of the month by Cinephilia and Beyond.
+Goldhaber grew up in a Jewish family and attended Harvard University where he completed the Visual and Environmental Studies film program.
+While an undergraduate, he wrote, produced, and directed the 2013 short film Bad Kid, which was selected as a short film of the month by Cinephilia and Beyond.
 He also worked as an assistant editor on Chasing Ice, the Academy Award-nominated documentary about the Extreme Ice Survey.